DavidMagda/classExercisesF18/04.generalIssuesInUsingVariables/README.md

 Perl has global and local scopes.
 Variables depending on the declared tag under strict, "my" "our" "state", can be at the block level up to the global level.

 **5. What features does your PL have for allocating memory dynamically?
 How is this memory returned to the system?**
+Perl can directly alocate memory by parameter of a varialbe.
+Perl automatically will return memory it uses after the method or the program exits.